How to Meal Prep (Beginner's Guide)

 Tips for easy meal prepping on a budget

-• Plan and shop: Create a weekly menu and stick to a shopping list to avoid impulse purchases.
+• Plan before you shop: Create a weekly menu and grocery list to avoid impulse purchases and unnecessary items.

-• Freeze and store: Take advantage of sales by buying extra and freezing items for later.
+• Freeze extras: Take advantage of sales by buying extra ingredients and freezing what you won't use right away.

 FAQs